eliranwong/agentmake_mcp/README.md

 ### 3. Create a Configuration File

-Create a Python file (e.g., `my_mcp_server.py`) and define a dictionary that configures your server.
-This dictionary can be named anything, as the server will automatically discover it.
+Create a Python file (e.g., `examples/ask_multiple_models.py`) and define a dictionary that configures your server.

 Here is the structure of the configuration dictionary: